Your Words, Our Audience

 Like many publications, AR Insider has an editorial contributor program.
 This is to diversify our coverage by tapping into the opinions, perspectives and insights of industry leaders.
 This takes form in 600-1000 word Op/Ed submissions on trend analysis, experiences or strategic advice.

-These submitted pieces are edited to ensure quality educational content without promotional material or intent.
-As governed by AR Insider’s disclosure and ethics policy, we edit such material and rarely allow references to authors’ own companies (except in their byline/bio).
+These submissions are edited to ensure quality educational content without promotional material or intent.
+As governed by AR Insider’s disclosure and ethics policy, we edit such material and rarely allow references to authors’ own companies (except in case studies or data citations).